mozilla/addon-sdk/static-files/md/dev-guide/packaging.md

 Learn more about how modules work at the [CommonJS Specification].
 </span>

 Reusable pieces of code are called *modules*.
-The Jetpack SDK uses a module standard called CommonJS, which means that it's possible to share code between Jetpack and other JavaScript-based frameworks like node.js.
+The Add-on SDK uses a module standard called CommonJS, which means that it's possible to share code between Jetpack and other JavaScript-based frameworks like node.js.